searxng/searxng/docs/admin/engines/settings.rst

 ``default_locale`` :
   SearXNG interface language.
 If blank, the locale is detected by using the browser language.
-If it doesn't work, or you are deploying a language specific instance of searx, a locale can be defined using an ISO language code, like ``fr``, ``en``, ``de``.
+If it doesn't work, or you are deploying a language specific instance of searxng, a locale can be defined using an ISO language code, like ``fr``, ``en``, ``de``.

 ``default_theme`` :